lzim/teampsd/resources/design/lucidchart/readme.md

 Need to consider these hurdles in light of the personas on the team (e.g. busy_pi)

 **Week 3 & Day 5**:
-Peristent issues with maps updating in real time and reflecting changes made on LucidChart in GitHub.
+Persistent issues with maps updating in real time and reflecting changes made on LucidChart in GitHub.
 Contacted GitHub support again.
 Recorded several videos on how to use LucidChart to make:
 1. flow map using an existing template
-2. creat ia new document without a template
+2. create a new document without a template
 3. using a document to generate a template